telefonicaid/iotagent-node-lib/doc/howto.md

 });
 ```

+> Note: `startServer()` initializes the server but it does not activate the library.
+The function in the Node Lib
+> will call the `iotAgent.start()` in order to complete the activation of the library.
+Therefore, it is expected that
+> the IoT Agent implement the `iotAgent.start()` function with the proper invocation to the `iotAgentLib.activate()`.

 ## Configuration management

 For some IoT Agents, it will be useful to know what devices or configurations were registered in the Agent, or to do some